cryptocrom/Flip-Out/README.md

 Each page has uniformity and style consistency and interlinks with other pages and the owner page link is protected with a password.
 The result messages sometimes spit out the wrong message, but I believe this to be slow communication lag from the contract at times perhaps.
 I may need to look into asynchronous functions perhaps??
 Its a work in progress.

+**Update - 27 October 2020
+I have now completed rewriting the contracts to include oracle data for true random number generation instead of pseudo-randomness as used in phase 1.
+The project aim was to make a coinflip DApp, I have created 3 games (coin flip, dice roll and high card draw) - all of hich use oracle data. the high card draw game (Draw Out) uses pseudo-randomness for the house card for hwich the high/low bet will be based upon and then retrieves a random number from the oracle for the user.
+I have linked my front end using event listeners and have the coin flip successfully working.
+The dice roll (Roll Out) and high card draw (Draw Out) are still to be finished at this stage.